 How startups use venture debt

-Startup funding is one of the most challenging and worry-inducing aspects of starting a company.
-It’s no wonder that 60% of companies that raise a Pre-Series A venture round fail to make it to a Series A or beyond.
-The way that startups access and use venture debt is not an easy process, even for second or third-time founders.
-But, experience can help avoid common pitfalls and illuminate opportunities for how you can get ahead with your venture debt.
+Securing startup funding is one of the most daunting aspects of launching a company.
+It's no surprise that 60% of companies that raise a Pre-Series A venture round fail to reach Series A or beyond.
+The path to accessing and utilizing venture debt is complex, even for seasoned founders.
+However, experience can help you avoid common pitfalls and uncover opportunities to maximize the benefits of venture debt.

 How to use your startup venture debt to get ahead